pardyj/isp/README.md

 ## Usage

-The Jupyter notebook includes the Python import statements required for running the project - including Numpy, Pandas, MatPlotLib, the StatsModel API and Seaborn.
+The Jupyter notebook `ISP_SARIMA.ipynb` includes the Python import statements required for running the project - including Numpy, Pandas, MatPlotLib, the StatsModel API and Seaborn.

 ## References